2022

 Military members can experience trauma as a result of combat duties, being in a war zone, or peacekeeping under difficult conditions.
 It is estimated that up to 10% of those who have been in war zones will experience PTSD.
 Regarding Moral Injury (MI), of members deployed from 2001-2013, 58% were exposed to events that heightened their risk of engaging in or witnessing (in)actions that violated their deeply held values/beliefs.
 Feelings of shame, guilt, anxiety, depression and anger, together with loss of relationships, self-worth, and quality of life can manifest, as well as self-harming behaviour and suicide.
 The recent passage of Bill C-211 - Federal Framework on Post-Traumatic Stress Disorder Act - highlights Canada’s commitment to addressing PTSD among those who serve.
 This project aims to study the effectiveness of Project Trauma Support - an innovative, physician-led, community-based, 6-day, residential program focused on the treatment of PTSD/MI.

-After the War: Investigating 20th Century Post-Conflict Re-Establishment and Rehabilitation Best Practices to Empower 21st Century Veterans Lee Windsor, PhD
+After the War: Investigating 20th Century Post-Conflict Re-Establishment and Rehabilitation Best Practices to Empower 21st Century Veterans Lee Windsor, PhD and Cindy Brown, PhD University of New Brunswick and The Gregg Centre for the Study of War and Society IBM Canada Ltd. Active

 Project Description